Debian package helpers for OpenERP buildouts

 sudo apt-key adv --keyserver hkp://subkeys.pgp.net --recv-keys 0xE38CEB07

 The key servers can sometimes be overloaded.
 In that case, wait a few minutes and try again.
+Alternatively, you may want to download the key directly from here and install it directly:

 Then don't forget to refresh the list of available packages: